 - Sprinkles.
 They look so pretty.
 How many should you use?
 I normally don’t measure.
 I usually just toss those little buggers on there, and I add a little more if it means finishing the container off so that it doesn’t take up space in my baking drawer.
 In this case, I actually measured.
 Using a 1/4-cup of sprinkles, the “crack” looked a little blah.
 Using a 1/2-cup of sprinkles, the “crack” looked like it was dressed up and ready to head out to a party.
 I like the 1/2-cup option for this recipe.
 If you’re going to use rainbow sprinkles, it should look like there’s a damn rainbow.

 - You can allow the “crack” to rest at room temperature until it has hardened, but this takes FOREVER.
-Allow it to cool enough to safely put it in the fridge or freezer to speed up the process.
+Allow it to cool enough to put it in the fridge or freezer safely to speed up the process.

 - When your “crack” is hard, it’s time to break it up.
 Use your hands.
 Sprinkles will fly everywhere.
 I tend to break the “crack” into smaller pieces.
 It’s very rich, and some people will only want a little piece.
-They’ll be back for more though, because it is “crack” after all.
-Also make sure that no little bits of foil are stuck to the bottom of your “crack.”
+They’ll be back for more, though, because it is “crack,” after all.
+Also, make sure that no little bits of foil are stuck to the bottom of your “crack.”
 That would be bad.

 - You can make “crack” up to a week ahead of time and keep it in the fridge.
 Just remember to allow it to come to room temperature before consuming it.
 You don’t want to “crack” a tooth.
 Sorry about that, I couldn’t resist.